Angela-Sin/access-granted/README.md

 - Weather Not Displayed: Make sure location access is granted, and you have an active internet connection.
 - Speech Recognition Stops Unexpectedly: Say "start listening" to restart voice recognition.
 ## 5. Privacy and Data Storage
-Your notes and preferences are stored locally in your browser's localStorage.
+Your notes and preferences are stored locally in your browser's local storage.
 Location and microphone data are used only for their respective features and are not shared.
 With Help Buddy, you can easily access useful features through simple voice commands.
 Enjoy your hands-free assistant experience!